Marco Pierre White: Personal life

 White has been married three times.
 His first wife was Alex McArthur, whom he married at Chelsea Register Office on 8 June 1988.
 They had a daughter, Letitia, before divorcing in 1990.

-White met 21-year-old model Lisa Butcher at a London nightclub, and they were engaged within three weeks.
+White met the model Lisa Butcher at a London nightclub when she was 21, and they were engaged within three weeks.
 Engaged for two months, Butcher sold the coverage of the wedding in a £20,000 deal with Hello! magazine.
 The wedding took place at the Brompton Oratory on 15 August 1992.

-In 1992, White began an affair with Matilde Conejero, the bar manager at The Canteen in Chelsea Harbour, and divorced Butcher for her.
+In 1992 White began an affair with Matilde Conejero, the bar manager at The Canteen in Chelsea Harbour, and divorced Butcher for her.
 The couple had two sons and a daughter, and were married at the Belvedere restaurant in Holland Park on 7 April 2000.
-After White became friends with city financier Robin Saunders, Conejero suspected an affair between the two; they had a fight in January 2005, after which White spent 14 hours in the cells of Notting Hill police station.
+After White became friends with the American financier Robin Saunders, Conejero suspected an affair between the two; they had a fight in January 2005, after which White spent 14 hours in the cells of Notting Hill police station.
 They separated some time later.

-White has been a supporter of the Conservative Party and the football team Manchester City FC.
+White has been a supporter of the Conservative Party and Manchester City Football Club.
+In April 2025, White praised Nigel Farage and endorsed Reform UK's West of England mayoral candidate Arron Banks in the 2025 West of England mayoral election.